The imperative form of English verbs has a wide range of special uses in formal writing

 (e) Break the speed limit and a fine will have to be paid.

 The imperative break corresponds to If you break.
 Not every use of if can be paraphrased like this: the verb after it must be in the present simple tense with you as the subject.
 For more details, see 88.
-Some Exotic Grammar Structures.
+Exotic Grammar Structures 1.

 Signposting clarifies the organization of a text by saying how particular points are related to others.
-Imperatives with let can achieve this by giving warning of what is about to follow, especially in spoken communication, by indicating that a point is the start of a new topic (see 186.
+Imperatives with let me or let us can achieve this, especially in spoken communication, by indicating that a point is the start of a new topic (see 186.
 Language in Oral Presentations).
 A typical example is:

 (f) Let us examine the importance of engineers.

 The underlined words mean “I will now examine …”.
-In spoken English, me might replace us.
 Other verbs usable like this include ANALYSE, CHARACTERISE, CLARIFY, COMPARE, CONSIDER, CONTRAST, DEDUCE, DIFFERENTIATE, ELUCIDATE, ENUMERATE, EXPOSE, IDENTIFY, ILLUSTRATE, INVESTIGATE, LIST, LOOK AT (informal), SPECIFY and RETURN TO.

 Imperatives with let are not the only way of introducing a topic.
 Others are considered within this blog in the posts 57.
 Indirect Questions in Formal Writing, 122.
-Signpost Words in Multi-Sentence Lists and 147.
+Signpost Words in Multi-Sentence Lists, 147.
 Types of Future Meaning, 178.
 How to Write a Heading and 186.
 Language in Oral Presentations.

 The above uses of imperative verbs seem the most important in formal writing.
-However, it is as well to keep in mind that there are plenty of others in the wider English language – welcoming for example (come in!), advising (see your doctor about this) and advertising (Get the best prices here).
+However, it should be noted that there are plenty of others in the wider English language – for example, welcoming (come in!), advising (see your doctor about this) and advertising (Get the best prices here).
 Something more about the latter two is in the post 165.
 Appropriacy in Professional English.